Heroic Old-School Roleplaying

 - Effect of a full dose lasts 1d6+6 turns (except as noted).

-- Referee should roll and track duration in secret.
+- GM should roll and track duration in secret.

 - Mixing potions (drinking two with ongoing effects) has the following effects: